 - HR

 What are the biggest pain points?
-FOR EXAMPLE:
+For example:

 - A permanently overloaded service team